igor-krein/IDNameObjects/README.md

 ### Optimization

 In some cases, you don't really need to fetch from the DB all the model's data.
 Let's remember our select lists: what they really need to work properly is ID+Name pairs.
-Well, that's not exactly true: when your model consists of composite Name property you ought to retreive more data.
+Well, that's not exactly true: when your model consists of composite Name property you ought to retrieve more data.
 But in simple cases, it is.

 Actually, methods like ToSelect2PageResult, ToSelectList and ToMultiSelectList automatically retrieve only required minimum (i.e. ID+Name) if it is possible, so here you don't have to bother.
 But if you want, you could also use methods like AsSimpleINOs() and QuickSimpleINOQuery().
 They work with SimpleIDNameObject class that consists of only two properties: ID and Name.
 With their help, you could optimize DB load a little.